fagerbua/react-snapshot-test-generator/README.md

 ### Generating tests
 Simply running `npm run generateTests` will read the configuration from `snapshotTestConfig.js` and generate a test file in `__tests__/snapshotTests.js`.

 The test generation can be customized.
-Run `npm run generateTests -- -h` to get information about theavailable command line options.
+Run `npm run generateTests -- -h` to get information about the available command line options.
 Note in particular the `-n` flag for generating React Native tests.

+## Credits
+Development of this tool is supported by the University of Oslo.

 ## License